faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## Reinforcement Learning
 - [Sandbox Learning Environment](/portfolio/reinforcement-learning): Playground to test a number of different problems and learning algorithms with OpenAI gym.
+- [Create a RL environment](/portfolio/reinforcement-learning): Create a custom environment to train and test your agent.

 ## AWS SageMaker (Machine Learning)
 - [Linear Learner](/portfolio/linear-learner): This Python script creates S3 bucket, uploads data, prepare data, create model, train and make predictions.
 All tasks are performed programmatically on AWS.